 - Cinnamon streusel on top

-- Makes two loaves: one to eat and one to share (or freeze)
+- It makes two loaves: one to eat and one to share (or freeze)

 It is truly fall flavor perfection.
-Add a cup of coffee or tea for a lovely fall breakfast.
+Add a cup of coffee or tea for a lovely autumn breakfast.

 Some of the links featured in this post are affiliate links to products I enjoy and recommend, which means I may earn a small commission if you purchase.